danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-13-creating-a-property-wrapper-to-persist-codable-types.md

 This property wrapper implements `DynamicProperty` and takes a custom persistency key, a custom `UserDefaults` instance and a default value to apply when no value is persisted.

-The property wrapper has a private `@State` property, which will trigger updates whenever it changes.
+The wrapper has a private `@State` property that trigger updates whenever it changes.
 It's initialized with either a previously persisted value or the provided default value.

-The `wrappedValue` then brings it all together, by always returning `value`, but also persisting any new values into persistent storage.
+The `wrappedValue` brings it all together, by always returning `value`, but also persisting any new values into persistent storage.

-Note how the setter is annotated with `nonmutating`.
-This is required if you want to edit state from your SwiftUI views or any other immutable type.
-Without it, you would get the following error:
+The setter is annotated with `nonmutating`, which is required if you want to edit state from your views or any other immutable type.
+Without it, you get the following error:

 ```
 Cannot assign to property: 'self' is immutable
 ```

-This `Persisted` property now lets us handle plain values like ints, doubles, strings, bools etc. as well as more complex `Codable` types.
+This `Persisted` property lets us handle plain values like ints, doubles, strings, bools etc. as well as more complex `Codable` types.

 For instance, here we use the wrapper to persist a codable `User`: